Salamander Stoves The Hobbit Small Wood Burning Stove Maintaining Your Small Wood Stove Over Summer

 Maintaining The Fire Cement Around Your Stove Collar

-2) Carefully examine the join where your single wall flue pipes, or an adaptor, connect into the outlet of your small wood burning stove.
+2. Carefully examine the join where your single wall flue pipes, or an adaptor, connect into the outlet of your small wood burning stove.
 There should be a solid ring of fire cement around the base of the flue pipe to provide a good seal and to keep your flue parts firmly in place.
 If there are any cracks or gaps in the fire cement, then it’s a good idea to re-do this.
+See below what the fire cement should look like:

 Salamander Stoves - Fire Cement Stove Collar - Maintaining Your Small Wood Stove